 Confronting Racism and Investing in Black and Brown Communities

-Our black and brown communities still face discrimination and systemic racism in laws, policies, and institutions.
+Our black and brown communities continue to face systemic racism through our legal system, governmental policies, and institutions.
 This reality has led to over criminalization and over-incarceration and has excluded these communities from wealth, educational attainment, and true representative democracy.
 Our own city of Syracuse confronts some of the highest concentrations of poverty in the country and the highest levels of segregated communities.
 In order to continue to advance progress in our community and build a more caring, more equal, more just Central New York, we must acknowledge the past and work toward a better future.

-First, when there are acts of overt racism, it’s critical for leaders to call out racisms and stand against it with our words and our deeds.
+When there are acts of overt racism, it’s critical for leaders to call out wrongdoing and stand against it with our words and our deeds.
 Martin Luther King once said that – – “He who passively accepts evil is as much involved in it as he who perpetrates it.”
 Leaders cannot remain silent.
+This is the minimum of what we must do as a society.

-Second, we have to fight for policies that will address the inequities and invest in the empowerment of our black and brown communities.
-Some of the areas I would like to focus on in Congress are:
+We must also fight for policies that will readdress inequities and invest in the empowerment of our black and brown communities.

 Criminal Justice Reform